-Dry eye is a common and often chronic problem and can usually be diagnosed in an annual eye exam.
+Dry eye is a common and often chronic disease and can usually be diagnosed in an annual eye exam.
 It is particularly common in older adults, in which there are insufficient tears to lubricate and nourish the eye.
 Tears are necessary for maintaining the health of the front surface of the eye and for providing clear vision.
 People with dry eyes either do not produce enough tears or have a poor quality of tears.
 Dry eyes can result from an improper balance of tear production and drainage.
 It can also be caused by an inadequate amount of tears or poor quality of tears.

 The most common form of dry eyes is due to an inadequate amount of the water layer of tears.
 This condition, called keratoconjunctivitis sicca, is also referred to as dry eye syndrome.